Why Choose Cedars-Sinai Marina del Rey Hospital for Kidney Disease Treatment?

-At Marina Del Rey Hospital, our experienced nephrologists offer a wide range of diagnostic methods and treatment options for patients suffering from kidney disease.
+At Cedars-Sinai Marina del Rey Hospital, our experienced nephrologists offer a wide range of diagnostic methods and treatment options for patients suffering from kidney disease.
 Our specialists work with patients to choose a personalized treatment plan that best suits their condition.

 The kidneys are two symmetrical organs, found on each side of the body.
 Their main function is the filtration of the blood in order to eliminate waste and excess water.
 When kidney failure reaches a more advanced stage, harmful substances that were supposed to be eliminated by the kidneys remain in the blood and reach toxic levels.

 The first stages of chronic kidney disease can easily go unnoticed, as the first signs and symptoms are not usually very obvious or severe.
 As a result, in many cases, people find out they are suffering from kidney disease only when they reach the later stages of development of the disease and their kidney functions are already severely affected.

 When suffering from CKD, one can develop a wide range of complications, such as hypertension, bone weakness, nerve damage, or anemia.
 If detected in its early stages, this disease can be treated quite effectively, but if it is diagnosed later on, it can result in kidney failure.
 Moreover, if kidney disease is diagnosed too late, it may evolve into full-blown kidney failure, which can only be treated with dialysis or a kidney transplant.